coco-frens/whitepaper/whitepaper.md

 ### 1.2 The Value of Memes and Digital Art

 The world recognizes that memes have the unique power to bring joy and happiness.
 Numerous articles highlight the happiness memes bring to our lives.
-Moreover, memes have proven their profitability and investment potential, especially when artists like those found on rarecoco.wtf immortalize them through digital art on the Bitcoin blockchain.
+Moreover, the movement of memes in recent times have shown the space has real potential, especially when artists like those found on rarecoco.wtf immortalize them through digital art on the Bitcoin blockchain.
 Further, since the barrier to entry of purchasing the art itself is high, the ETH based cyrrency allows people to gain financial exposure to the movement using easier and well known methods.

 ### 1.3 The Birth of Coco Community